lymeo/lyflow/README.md

 # Lyflow
-Lyflow is a gitlab workflow adapted to CI/CD, agile and cloud automation.
+Lyflow is a git workflow adapted to CI/CD, agile and cloud automation.

 ## Basic principles